History of the Japanese in Seattle: Anti-Asian sentiment and legislation

 Long before the events of World War II, Japanese immigrants to the Seattle area faced considerable racism, much tied to labor disputes that created a divide with the predominantly white population.
 These tensions were often inflamed by news outlets and politicians leading to petitions for Japanese exclusion and public demonstrations opposed to the import of Japanese labor.
 Community struggles were further exacerbated by the forced segregation and expulsions of Asian immigrants, who were unable to rent or purchase homes in West Seattle, Magnolia and other Seattle area neighborhoods.

 The region's first anti-Japanese organization was formed in 1894, and succeeded in expelling many of the 400-500 Japanese laborers from the White River Valley area south of Seattle.
 The Anti-Japanese League of Washington was formed in 1916 and campaigned in support of alien land laws in Washington.
-By the early the 1920s, the Washington state legislature had succeeded in passing an alien land law that prohibited the Issei from owning land.
+By the early 1920s, the Washington state legislature had succeeded in passing an alien land law that prohibited the Issei from owning land.
 The constitutionality of this act was challenged, but ultimately upheld by the United States Supreme Court in the 1922 decision Yamashita v.
 Hinkle.

-In 1907, the Gentlemen's Agreement between the governments of Japan and the U.S. ended the immigration of Japanese laborers, though it did allow the immigration of spouses and children of Japanese immigrants already in the United States.
+In 1907, the Gentlemen's Agreement between the governments of Japan and the U.S. ended the immigration of Japanese laborers.
+However, it did allow for the immigration of spouses and children of Japanese immigrants already in the United States.
 Prior to 1908, around seven out of eight ethnic Japanese in the continental United States were men.
 By 1924, due to the spousal immigration allowance, the ratio had changed to approximately four women to every six men.
 The Immigration Act of 1924 subsequently banned the immigration of all but a few token Japanese.

 Community growth

 Federal laws prohibiting Asian immigrants from naturalization, coupled with alien land laws and residential segregation barriers, made it difficult for ethnic Japanese to find housing for their families outside the central Seattle port area.
 Formidable occupational barriers also existed.
-Both Issei and their Nisei descendants were unable to gain entry into trade unions, and jobs outside the immigrant community other than for menial and unskilled labor were rare even for college graduates.
+Both Issei and their Nisei descendants were unable to gain entry into trade unions.
+Jobs outside of the immigrant community, other than menial and unskilled labor, were rare even for college graduates.

 Due in large part to these difficulties, many Japanese immigrants relied on their own communities for livelihood and support.
 They were successful in establishing a Nihonmachi, or Japantown, in the International District of Seattle and in downtown Tacoma by the 1900s.
-The Nihonmachi became the heart of the Japanese community with bathhouses, barbers, laundries, and entertainment.
-By 1919, there were more than 200 Japanese operated hotels in Seattle.
-A number of ethnic Japanese families were raised in Nihonmachi hotels and apartments, as well as in back rooms behind shop storefronts.
+The Nihonmachi became the heart of the Japanese community with bathhouses, barbers, laundromats, and entertainment facilities.
+By 1919, there were more than 200 Japanese-operated hotels in Seattle.
+A number of ethnic Japanese families were raised in Nihonmachi hotels and apartments, as well as in back rooms behind storefronts.
 Over time, Seattle's Japantown became informally known as the area bounded by Yesler Way on the north, 4th Avenue on the west, Dearborn Street on the south, and 14th Avenue on the east.